 What to do when therapy isn't working or you just want to go to someone else.

 When you no longer find therapy useful, or feel that your therapist isn't a good fit for you, what do you do?
 Most people don't make another appointment or they no-show.
 Sometimes this can make you feel uneasy, like you ghosted your therapist.
 You've told your therapist about your personal stuff, and then you've just kind of stopped going.
 Sometimes people start thinking about if they did the right thing.
 How do you handle not needing or wanting to go to therapy anymore without it weighing on you?

-Here's something that not a lot of people know: A good therapist is totally okay with you saying that therapy isn't working for you or that you no longer need therapy.
+Here's something that not a lot of people know: A good therapist is totally OK with you saying that therapy isn't working for you or that you no longer need therapy.

 Therapy is completely voluntary.
 You can decide you no longer want to go to therapy at any time.
 You don't even need a reason.
 Sometimes people just don't "click" with their therapist.

 As therapists, we have done a lot of training on ending therapy.
 All therapists have had clients that discontinued therapy at some point.
 So telling your therapist you aren't feeling like you need to come in anymore is not something new to them.